Alliantum/odoo_mail_attachments/README.rst

    and hover the fields to get the technical name of the field.

 For example:

--  Your rule applies to Sale Order, then if you want to attach the Delivery Slip to a Sale Order, you simply have to enter:
+-  Your rule applies to Sale Order, then if you want to attach the Delivery Slip to a Sale Order, you simply have to enter ‘picking_ids’.
-   ‘picking_ids’
--  But, if your rule applies to Invoices for example, you will need maybe something like:
-   ‘invoice_line_ids.sale_line_ids.order_id.picking_ids’.
-Notice here
-   how the x2many fields are including here all the possible existing records.
+-  But, if your rule applies to Invoices for example, you will need maybe something like, ‘invoice_line_ids.sale_line_ids.order_id.picking_ids’.
+Notice here how the x2many fields are including here all the possible existing records.